omkar-kumbhar/notion-chat/README.md

 - **Performance Optimization**: As the data grows, optimize the search and retrieval mechanisms.
 - **Security**: Ensure that sensitive data, especially API keys, are securely stored and accessed.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

----

-This README provides a clear overview of the current state of the project and outlines the future scope.
-Adjustments can be made based on the project's evolution and specific requirements.